 Use nonprescription medicines as recommended by your doctor or pharmacist.
-See the Medications section of this topic for information on nonprescription ointments, creams, and suppositories.
+See Medications for information on nonprescription ointments, creams, and suppositories.

 Other comfort measures

 - You may need a day or more of bed rest to take pressure off inflamed, irritated veins.
-If you are 3 to 6 months pregnant, you may find it helpful to lie on your side.
-If you are not pregnant, sleeping on your stomach with a pillow under your hips will help decrease swelling of hemorrhoids.
+If you are pregnant, you may find it helpful to lie on your side.
+If you are not pregnant, sleeping on your stomach with a pillow under your hips will help reduce swelling of hemorrhoids.